gdeol4/gdeol4/README.md

 </p>

 <p>
-I'm also an avid woodworker, I enjoy gardening, and read scifi-fantasy.
+I'm also an avid woodworker, I enjoy gardening, and reading scifi-fantasy.

 ## Currently working on